exercism/DEPRECATED.rikki/comments/analyzer/ruby/for_loop/for_loop.md

 person #=> 'charlie'
 ```

-It's worth being aware of the Ruby enumerable methods, since there are some
+It's worth being aware of the methods available for Ruby, since there are
-very powerful and expressive ones.
+some very powerful and expressive ones.

-The most basic one is `Enumerable#each`, which can be used with enumerable
+The most basic one is `each`, which can be used with objects like
-objects like `Array` and `Hash`:
+`Array` and `Hash`:

 ```ruby
 ["alice", "bob", "charlie"].each do |name|